What Have I Been Doing Lately Jamaica Kincaid

 • "Lucy" (1990): This novel tells the story of a young woman from Antigua who comes to the United States to work as an au pair.
 It explores themes of identity, displacement, and the search for self-discovery.
 The novel offers a nuanced portrayal of the challenges faced by immigrants navigating a new culture.

 • "The Autobiography of My Mother" (1996): This novel is a fictionalized exploration of the relationship between a mother and daughter.
-It delves into the complexities of maternal love and the lasting impact of childhood experiences.
+It breaks down the complexities of maternal love and the lasting impact of childhood experiences.
 The novel is characterized by its lyrical prose and its unflinching portrayal of human emotions.

 Kincaid's Influence on Contemporary Literature